Romans 9

 But they refused to obey me.

-They turned against me.’
+They turned against me.” ’

 1 So I ask this: ‘Has God turned away from his people?’
 No, certainly, he has not done that!
 I myself belong to Israel's people.
 I am a descendant of Abraham and I belong to Benjamin's tribe.
 2 God chose who would be his people from the beginning.
 He has not turned against them now.
 Remember what the Bible tells us about Elijah.
 He wanted God to punish Israel's people.
-Elijah said: 3 ‘Lord God, they have killed your prophets.
+Elijah said, 3 ‘ Lord God, they have killed your prophets.
 They have destroyed the altars where people offered sacrifices to you.
 I am the only person alive who still serves you.
 And they are trying to kill me.’
 4 This was God's answer to Elijah: ‘There are still 7,000 men that I have kept for myself.
 Those men have not worshipped the false god Baal.’

 7 So we can say this: Israel's people did not all find what they were looking for.
 Only those people that God had chosen received it.
-But the other people of Israel became unable to understand God's message.
+But the other people of Israel were unable to understand God's message.
 8 It says this in the Bible:

 ‘God caused them to be like people who are sleeping.